CarbonLDP/carbonldp-js-sdk/doc/README.md

 static isBNodeID( uri:string ):boolean
 ```

-Returns true if the URI provided reference to a Blank Node
+Returns true if the URI provided reference to a BlankNode.

 *Parameters*